cchesser/java-perf-workshop/docs/content/docs/jmc/_intro_jmc7.md

 ## Java Flight Recorder

 The Java Flight Recorder (JFR) is a very low overhead profiling and diagnostics tool.
-It was inherited from the JRockit JVM, and it is now offered as part of the HotSpot JVM.
+It was inherited from the JRockit JVM, and originally was offered as part of the HotSpot JVM.
 It is designed to be "black box" data recorder of the the run-time, which can be used in production environments, making it an attractive tool for profiling code since it has low overhead on the JVM.

+Newer versions of JMC are developed as part of the OpenJDK Mission Control project.

 To enable the Flight Recorder on the JVM, the following options need to be included on the JVM: